HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   that most of the city was actually designed by
   <span style="color:#95D0FC">la Arkitekto</span> alone, and that
   <span style="color:#D6B4FC">la Suvereno</span> barely did anything
-  and merely took the credit.
+  and simply took the credit.

   That is true- if you only scratch the surface.

-  If you look deep, deep into the underground though, right in the core of the mountains, a whole seconnd layer of the city reveals itself;
+  If you look deep, deep into the underground though, right in the core of the mountains, a whole second layer of the city reveals itself;
   A layer designed by
   <span style="color:#D6B4FC">la Suvereno</span> as a whole;
   A layer that makes newly-created OmniCentro a capital-worthy city;